Scotch Wichmann answers some questions below on Two Performance Artists, writing, hacking, and more. Got a question of your own? We'd love to hear it!

-Q: Where and when was the book written?It was born in San Francisco during 6 months of story plotting, 6 years of writing from 2000 to 2006, 1 year of initial editing, 1 house renovation, 1 divorce, 1 wedding, the co-founding of one rogue coffee company, 3 jobs, 5 deaths, 5 relocations, 1 motorcycle accident, 3 years of desk-drawer darkness, followed by another six months of editing.
+Q: Where and when was the book written?It was born in San Francisco during 6 months of story plotting, 6 years of writing, 1 year of initial editing, 1 house renovation, 1 divorce, 1 wedding, the co-founding of one rogue coffee company, 3 jobs, 5 deaths, 5 relocations, 1 motorcycle accident, 3 years of desk-drawer darkness, followed by another six months of editing.

 Q: What are your book's major themes?Fame, narcissism, commercialism, spectatorship, criticism...subjects we encounter every day in our 'look at me!' social media culture.
-You can read more about the book's take on these here.
 You'll also find plenty on art process, outsider art, gallery culture, the avant-garde, capitalism, sensationalism, and gentrification, among others.

 Q: How's it different from other novels about performance art?There have been some gorgeous and wildly successful novels featuring characters who do performance art, but in them, I found performance played a lesser role to more magnified